TryToPlay/Logic-World/README.md

 # Logic-World
-In my second year of college our Teacher introduced to a digital circuit simulator called logisim.
+In my second year of college our Teacher introduced us to a digital circuit simulator called logisim.
 This project is inspired by it.

 Controls